mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ## Building the server with TinyPilot

+Longtime readers of this blog will recall that I built a device on top of the Raspberry Pi specifically for building servers.
+It's called [TinyPilot](/tinypilot/).
+This was the third server I've built with TinyPilot and the first I built with the new Voyager 2, and I really enjoyed it.

+The one place where TinyPilot fell down was in upgrading the BIOS.
+TinyPilot can mount disk images like `.img` and `.iso` files, but it doesn't yet know how to share raw files with the target computer.
+When I needed to load the XX files for the ASUS BIOS upgrade, I shamefully put them on a USB thumbdrive instead of keeping it a pure TinyPilot build.
+But I hope to add that feature soon so that my next BIOS upgrade can be all TinyPilot.

 I created TinyPilot specifically for the task of building custom PCs and servers.
 It was great in this instance because I could monitor video output, boot to BIOS, and mount the TrueNAS system entirely from the TinyPilot browser window.

 ## Build issues